top of page

 Working with my colleague Taj.

-As a Campus Ambassador, my primary responsibility is to establish a connection between the law firm and undergraduate students.
-Whenever the firm has events or job opportunities that they want students to know about, I effectively communicate the details through LinkedIn posts, emails, and WhatsApp messages.
+As a Campus Ambassador, my primary responsibility is to establish a connection between our firm and interested candidates, whether current students or graduates.
+Whenever we have events or job opportunities, we communicate the details through LinkedIn posts, emails, and personal messages.

-Simultaneously, I receive numerous inquiries from students regarding internship and training contract prospects, practice areas, company culture, and the recruitment process.
+Simultaneously, I often receive questions from candidates regarding internship and training contract prospects, practice areas, company culture, and the recruitment process.
 I make it a priority to respond promptly and provide accurate information.
 Additionally, I share my own experiences working with the firm and the opportunities that being a Campus Ambassador has presented.
-Through these efforts, students gain a deeper understanding of the firm and its values.
+Through these efforts, candidates gain a deeper understanding of our firm.

 Maintaining an Active LinkedIn Presence

-A crucial aspect of the Campus Ambassador role involves promoting the firm and building brand recognition.
-To accomplish this, it is essential to consistently maintain an active presence on LinkedIn and ensure that my profile is easily accessible.
+A crucial aspect of the Campus Ambassador role involves creating LinkedIn posts that attract engagement, rather than blindly promoting the firm, and building brand recognition.
+To accomplish this, it is essential to carefully consider how to draft a good post and what kind of pictures to post, as well as at what time of the week and day.
 Prior to becoming a Campus Ambassador, I was not particularly active on LinkedIn.
-However, since taking on this role, I have proactively expanded my network from zero to over 500 connections, enabling me to effectively showcase the firm to my peers.
+However, since taking on this role, I have expanded my network from zero to over 500 connections, thereby also increasing my own personal brand.
 Expanding my network has not only opened upadditional career opportunities but has also allowed me to stay up-to-date with the latest trends, news, and insights within the legal industry.

 Organizing an Open House Event

-One of the most memorable aspects of my journey as a campus ambassador was coordinating an in-person Open House Event exclusively for the law students of CityU to be held at the firm.
-This endeavor involved three primary stages: (i) Planning, (ii) Marketing, and (iii) Execution.
+One of the most memorable aspects of my journey as a Campus Ambassador was coordinating an in-person Open House Event exclusively for the law students of CityU to be held at our office.
+This involved three primary stages: (i) Planning, (ii) Marketing, and (iii) Execution.

-Moving on to the marketing stage, the in-house marketing team at Ravenscroft & Schmierer skillfully designed a captivating poster to promote the event.
-We leveraged the power of LinkedIn by creating an enticing post that invited CityU students to register, resulting in an overwhelming response.
-After a thorough selection process, we handpicked 12 law students (LLB, JD) to participate in the event.
+Moving on to the marketing stage, the in-house marketing team at Ravenscroft & Schmierer designed a poster to promote the event.
+We posted about the event on LinkedIn and selected about a dozen CityU students to attend, among those that applied.

 Poster designed by my colleague Taj for the Open House Event.

-The event itself surpassed our expectations, proving to be a resounding success.
-Our associate Mike, who is also a mentor of our CityU Vis East Moot Team, shared invaluable insights into the local legal industry, while Greta and I provided a comprehensive overview of the procedures and essential tips for securing an internship, Campus Ambassador role or training contract at Ravenscroft & Schmierer.
+The event turned out to be a great success.
+Our associate solicitor Mike, who is also a mentor of our CityU Vis East Moot Team, shared insights into the local legal industry, while Greta and I provided an overview of the procedures and tips for securing an internship, a Campus Ambassador role or a training contract at Ravenscroft & Schmierer.

 Contrasts between the Campus Ambassador and Intern Roles

 One notable distinction lies in the requirement for physical presence at the office.
-Unlike interns who typically adhere to a Monday to Friday, whole day at the office schedule, as Campus Ambassadors, we have more flexibility.
-Our primary mode of communication revolves around online platforms such as LinkedIn, Zoom or MS Teams Meetings, enabling remote connectivity.
-However, for urgent and significant projects, we occasionally visit the Sai Ying Pun office for in-person meetings.
+Unlike interns who typically adhere to a Monday to Friday, whole day, at the office schedule, Campus Ambassadors have more flexibility.
+Our primary mode of communication is MS Teams.
+However, for those of us in Hong Kong, we occasionally visit the Sai Ying Pun office for in-person meetings.

-In late May, I undertook a challenging and fast-paced role as a legal intern at the office, marking a transition from my previous position as a Campus Ambassador.
-This internship has been a truly immersive experience.
-During the first few days, I had the opportunity to observe a three-hour court hearing at the District Court, which revolved around summons to dismiss an action.
-Witnessing the barristers passionately representing their clients, advocating and defending them in front of a seasoned master, was truly eye-opening.
-The first week proved to be immensely rewarding, and I eagerly anticipate the remaining time of the Campus Ambassador programme after my internship.
+In late May, I began my internship at the office, in addition to my previous position as a Campus Ambassador.
+During the first few days, I had the opportunity to observe a three-hour court hearing at the District Court about, which is rare though and I was fortuante because I know that most interns do not get to experience this.
+Witnessing the barristers representing their clients, advocating and defending them in front of a judge, was a great learning experience.
+The first week was very rewarding, and I anticipate the remaining time of the Campus Ambassador programme after my internship.

 Watch my Campus Ambassador (+ Internship) video here.